Linaro/lava/doc/v2/writing-tests.rst

    you use ``#!/bin/sh``.

 #. **python** - ensure that python is installed in the test image.
 Add all the
    python dependencies necessary for your script.
+Remember that Python2 is end-of-life and ``python3-`` alternative dependencies may be required.

 #. **perl** - ensure that any modules required by your script are  available,
    bearing in mind that some images may only have a basic perl installation